khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 Quiz about ions

-### Session 2
+## Class 2

->  🟢 I use some emojis when responding to questions.
+>  👉  I use some emojis when responding to questions.
 Fire and Gem are basically the same, for cool questions.
 Lightbulb is for myself, to remember to address it.
 A warning sign will appear when I didn't like the question very much.
 Note that neither fire nor gem is a real "grade", as some questions just happen to be about topics that are exciting, or relevant for the course.
 So it's a combination of the quality of a question, and a lottery, about which questions I can actually answer.
 A warning side is however a warning that questions like that won't count in the future.
 You don't need to write a lot, but you need to write well enough for me to understand you.

 Follow-ups on water video (start with questions that were asked):